Artistic Director since 2012

 He was born in 1979 in Rodewisch in former East Germany, from 1989 till 1998 he was a member of the St. Thomas boys choir in Leipzig, and after finishing as a chorister 2002 he worked as assistant of the Director of Music of St. Thomas till 2002.
 He initially studied orchestral conducting, but then changed to choral conducting at the Leipzig Academy for Music and Theatre “Felix Mendelssohn Bartholdy”.
 After gaining his diploma with distinction he continued his studies to reach public performance standard.
 Among his teachers were Georg Christoph Biller and Horst Neumann.
 Further impulses were supplied by courses with the King’s Singers, Ton Koopman and Morten Schuldt-Jensen.

 Ludwig Böhme is one of the founders, and the baritone, of the Leipzig Calmus Ensemble, one of the leading German vocal ensembles.
-Calmus gives about 70 concerts a year all over the world, has its own music publishing business, won the important international competitions and 2009, for its CD “Lied: gut!” was commended by ECHO-Klassik.
+Calmus gives about 70 concerts a year all over the world, has its own music publishing business, won the important international competitions, and 2009 was commended by ECHO Klassik and 2019 by OPUS Klassik.

 More than 1000 concerts have taken him to the major music festivals in Germany, to many European countries, North and South America.
 Recordings for CDs, radio and television bear witness to this activity.